Journal of the Plague Year

 • 312 pages; 6" x 9"

-The introduction and historical appendices (which include materials on plagues and the spiritual, civic, and scientific responses to 17th- and 18th-century pandemics) make Defoe’s book and its world accessible to modern readers.
+The introduction and historical appendices (which include materials on plagues and the spiritual, civic, and scientific responses to seventeenth- and eighteenth-century pandemics) make Defoe’s book and its world accessible to modern readers.
 Three new maps show England, London, and H.F.’s neighborhood in 1665.

 A Journal of the Plague Year